RadicalxChange/rxc-voice/README.md

 5. Configure urls in rxc-voice/src/utils/urls.ts -- comment out the production urls and uncomment the local urls.

 6. Build images and stand up containers (make sure docker is running first).
-Choose a docker-compose yaml file. <polis> to run RxC Conversations, <voice> to run RxC Voice, and <prod> to run both apps at once in a production environment (not recommended for dev / testing).
+Choose a docker-compose yaml file.
+Use docker-compose-polis.yml to run RxC Conversations, docker-compose-voice.yml to run RxC Voice, and docker-compose-prod.yml to run both apps at once in a production environment (not recommended for dev / testing).

 ```
 docker-compose -f docker-compose-<polis / voice / prod>.yml up --build